orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 console.log(id.addresses)
 ```

 You'll see a list of addresses your node is publishing on.
 Expect the browser to have only 2, and node.js to have more.
-Since we're dealing with both node.js and the browser, we will use the addresses starting with `p2p-circut`.
+Since we're dealing with both node.js and the browser, we'll focus on the addresses starting with `p2p-circut`.

 #### What just happened?